• Skip to primary navigation

 Truffles and chocolate truffles differ in texture and appearance.

-Truffles, renowned for their gastronomic value, have a unique texture and look.
+Truffles, well-known for their food value, have a unique texture and look.

 They have an uneven, knobby outside with colors ranging from black to brown.